Inter-American Commission on Human Rights

 The Inter-American Commission on Human Rights (the IACHR or, in the three other official languages – Spanish, French, and Portuguese – CIDH, Comisión Interamericana de los Derechos Humanos, Commission Interaméricaine des Droits de l'Homme, Comissão Interamericana de Direitos Humanos) is an autonomous organ of the Organization of American States (OAS).

 The separate Inter-American Court of Human Rights is an autonomous judicial institution based in the city of San José, Costa Rica.
 Together the Court and the Commission make up the human rights protection system of the OAS.

+Composition

-The IACHR is a permanent body, with headquarters in Washington, D.C., United States, and it meets in regular and special sessions several times a year to examine allegations of human rights violations in the hemisphere.
+IACHR is a permanent body based in Washington, D.C., United States.
+It holds regular and special sessions throughout the year to review human rights complaints in the Americas.